clgbatista/cubedesign-ttc/README.md

 16B ASCII Char		|16B ASCII Char

 >**Last Received Command**:

 >This telemetry field must return the last succesfull received command name.

 >**Last Error on Reception**:

 >This telemetry field must return the last unsuccesfull received command reason, due to heuristics.

+## Final Classification

+The grades will follow the rules explained at the Official TT&C Challenge Document.

+The points marked here on this repository gives an extra effort to the teams in order to not only code/decode frames, but also decrypting he information on each frame.

+Due to this, the activities involving the correct interpretation of the commands and correct response with the telemetries will be used as an multiplier for the team's final grade, at a maximum of x100% multiplier.